Hickory–Lenoir–Morganton metropolitan area

-The Hickory–Lenoir–Morganton, NC Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of four counties, Catawba, Burke, Caldwell, Alexander.
-It is located in the Catawba Valley region of western North Carolina.
-Local residents often refer to the area as The Unifour, although this name is largely unknown outside of the region.
+The Hickory–Lenoir–Morganton, NC Metropolitan Statistical Area, as defined by the U.S. Office of Management and Budget, is an area consisting of four counties in North Carolina; Catawba, Burke, Caldwell, and Alexander.
+It is located in the Catawba Valley region of Western North Carolina.
+Locally, the metropolitan area is sometimes referred to as the Unifour.

-The U.S. Census Bureau includes the Unifour in the larger Charlotte-Concord, NC Combined Statistical Area.
+The OMB includes the Unifour in the larger Charlotte–Concord, NC-SC Combined Statistical Area.

-The 2000 census gives the MSA's population as 341,851, with a July 1, 2009, estimate placing the population at 365,364.
+The 2020 census gives the MSA's population as 365,276, with a July 1, 2025, estimate placing the population at 376,890.